publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXXXV/m__us_usc_t16_s284c.md

     (d) __Oversight and approval duties of Secretary; construction management duties of Foundation__

-        The Secretary shall be responsible for overseeing the reconstruction and shall have final approval over the plans for, and location and design of, the Center, and the Foundation shall be responsible for managing the construction activities, including the selection (in accordance with the requirements referred to in paragraphs (1) and (2) of subsection (c) of this section) of persons to perform architectural, engineering, construction, and related services.
+        The Secretary shall be responsible for overseeing the reconstruction and shall have final approval over the plans for, and location and design of, the Center, and the Foundation shall be responsible for managing the construction activities, including the selection (in accordance with the requirements referred to in paragraphs (1) and (2) of subsection (c)) of persons to perform architectural, engineering, construction, and related services.

     (e) __Easement noise and other standards; enforcement measures__